BelloAngela/The-Picasso-project/README.md

-art project with a contact button if interested
+art project with a contact button if interested in artwork.